Ann Fisher (grammarian)

 Ann Fisher (later Slack; c.
 9 December 1719 – 2 May 1778) was an English grammarian and successful author of several books.
 With A New Grammar (1745), she became the first woman to publish on modern English grammar, although Elizabeth Elstob had published a grammar of Anglo-Saxon (Old English) in 1715.
 She was also the first woman to publish an English dictionary, and the first grammarian to suggest that masculine pronouns (i.e. “he”, etc.) be used generically.
-Her daughter Sarah inherited and ran The Newcastle Chronicle which she co-founded.
+Her daughter Sarah inherited and ran The Newcastle Chronicle, which Fisher and her husband had co-founded.